VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the BMW iX1 offers minimal more room – 490 L compared to 455 L. That’s a difference of about 35 L.
+Looking at boot space, the BMW iX1 offers only slightly more boot space – 490 L compared to 455 L. That’s a difference of about 35 L.

-When it comes to payload, BMW iX1 minimal takes the win – 495 kg compared to 460 kg.
+When it comes to payload, the BMW iX1 carries only slightly more – 495 kg compared to 460 kg.
 That’s a difference of about 35 kg.

 CLA Shooting Brake